-Once in Paraggi (after about 30 minutes) at the end of the parking lot and go through on Mills, left the restaurant, advancing in the valley shady which owes its name to the remains of old mills, now accompanied by information panels that describe the features.
+Once in Paraggi (after about 30 minutes) go to the end of the car park and, through via dei Mulini which is to the left of the restaurant, you enter the Valle dei Mulini which owes its name to the ruins of old mills. interesting illustrative panels that describe their characteristics.

-Turn left and go places Olmi, then continue to the right, upon the broad gravel path and stone that goes in the direction of Portofino Vetta.
+Turn left and reach Olmi, then continue on the right along the wide gravel and stone path that goes towards Portofino Vetta.

-From there you advance straight chestnut trees, pines, oaks, passing through places Crocetta, where you can sit on some benches shaded, and locations Bocche (454mt. above sea level), another stopping point also has tables and tap drinking water, as the next village Pietre Strette (to 15 minutes away).
+From here you always go straight through chestnut trees, pines, holm oaks passing through Crocetta, where you can rest on some shady benches, and Bocche (454mt.
+Above sea level), another stopping point also equipped with tables and drinking water tap, such as the next crossing point, Pietre Strette (15 minutes away from Bocche).

-The well-marked path that leads to San Fruttuoso, starting behind the rocks of puddingstone and falls with hairpin bends, steep enough, in the bush.
-After about 20 minutes to reach the source Caselle (and their tap water) and shortly after an old mill, now restored and used as a farmhouse.
+The path is well signposted and leads to San Fruttuoso begins behind the puddinga rocks and descends with fairly steep hairpin bends in the middle of the bush.
+After about 20 minutes you reach Caselle (and its drinking water tap) and shortly after an old mill (Agririfugio Molini), now restored and used as a farmhouse.

-Hence alternate sections in the middle of sunny strips planted with olive trees, and stretches along a little more shaded stream, until the sixteenth century Doria tower, a steep staircase descends behind the Abbey and then the beautiful bay of San Fruttuoso, where you can stop for a lunch break and for an unforgettable swim.
+From here, sunny stretches alternate, in the midst of the typical Ligurian "Fasce" planted with olive trees, and more shady stretches that line a small stream, up to the sixteenth century Torre Doria; a steep staircase leads behind the Abbey and then to the enchanting bay of San Fruttuoso, where you can stop for a lunch break and an unforgettable swim.

-You reach the first goal (220mt asl) in 35-minute walk and here you can use a set of tree trunks placed in the shade, like a table and chairs for a short break.
+You will reach the first destination (220mt above sea level) in 35 minutes of walking; here you can take advantage of a table and two benches for a short break.

-It takes the path towards Portofino, the route is very pleasant and enchanting, there are no special precautions to be reported, the trail has some ups and downs are not particularly challenging until you get to place Prato .
+We continue our journey towards Portofino, the path is very pleasant and the view is enchanting; there are no particular precautions to report, the path has some ups and downs that are not particularly demanding up to Prato .

 - From 3h to 4h